-A very good reason to wait is that the true marquee features of Monterey aren’t ready yet.
-The main feature is Universal Control, which lets you instantly connect an iPad to a Mac so you can use it as a second screen.
+A very good reason to wait is that Universal Control isn’t available yet in official Monterey releases.
+Universal Control lets you instantly connect an iPad to a Mac so you can use the iPad or use the device as a second screen.
 In Apple’s demos, it works kind of like magic—all you do is place the iPad next to the Mac, and the connection is done automatically.
-But apparently, the magic still needs to be worked out, because Apple announced that Universal Control won’t be available until “later this fall.”
-It’s completely missing from macOS Monterey and hasn’t appeared in any of the betas yet.
+It just recently appeared in the version 12.3 beta, so it could be available in an official release soon.

 If you want the new Safari, you actually don’t need to upgrade to Monterey to get it—it’s part of Safari 15, which is available for macOS Big Sur.
 To get it, check for updates in the System Update pane in System Preferences.
 Apple has dialed back some of the bigger changes, however.

 The other main reason you may not want to upgrade now is to avoid bugs.
 While Apple is already on version 12.1 and has addressed several major bugs, there’s always a chance a bug that affects your particular situation hasn’t been addressed yet.
 Monterey appeared very stable in its latest beta, but bugs can pop up at any time.
 Apple recently released a version 12.2 release candidate to developers that contains more fixes, which means it could be a couple of weeks before it is available to the general public.